gvwilson/sensibleadventures/maddy-roo/old.md

 She jumped and kicked with all her might.
 The lead bot staggered back.

-The second bot knocked it aside and clattered forward on crab-like legs.
+The second bot knocked it aside and clattered forward on its crab-like legs.
 A tentacle lashed out, catching Maddy across her thighs.
 A jolt ran through her body.
 For a moment her mouth tasted like tin foil